 Domain 4 - Information Systems Operations, Maintenance and Support

 For more information, please see the ISACA CISA 'How to Become Certified' web page.

 How do you pass the CISA examination at the first attempt?

 We recommend the following action list:

-Check that you have the relevant 5-years of Work Experience to qualify
+Check that you have the relevant five years' of work experience to qualify